-A Stage 4 mesothelioma diagnosis can be incredibly difficult to navigate.
-It’s common to have questions about what this stage means, Stage 4 mesothelioma life expectancy, and treatment options.
-Although Stage 4 is advanced, there are still ways to manage symptoms and receive care while maintaining comfort and quality of life.
+A stage 4 mesothelioma diagnosis can be incredibly difficult to navigate.
+It’s common to have questions about what this stage means, stage 4 mesothelioma life expectancy, and treatment options.
+Although stage 4 is advanced, there are still ways to manage symptoms and receive care while maintaining comfort and quality of life.

 Stage 4 mesothelioma is the final and most advanced stage of this cancer.
 At this stage, the disease has spread (metastasized) beyond where it first developed to other organs or lymph nodes.
 Metastasis occurs when cancer cells travel through the bloodstream or lymphatic system and form tumors in other parts of the body.